LillianLuzinsky/letter-jumble/README.md

 you can't drag and drop on a mobile phone or tablet.
 3) I'm still working on making it responsive for smaller devices.
 4) Navigation bar is still a work in progress.
+5) I want to learn how to add an animated feature where it rewards the child when the exercise is completed accurately.

 ### Spent 2 weeks working from recieving brief until delivering presentation.